 This discovery transformed how my entire team approaches B2B sales appointment setting — and it tripled our results within 90 days.

-What Coasting Actually Costs Your Cold Calling Results
+What Coasting Actually Costs You

 You don't notice what autopilot costs immediately.
 It doesn't hit you like a bad call or a rude rejection.
 It's invisible, which makes it far more dangerous.